zynewave/podium-library/Guides/podium-guide.md

 ![](images/dialog_import_hardware_definition.png)

-The **Device** menu contains an **Import Hardware Definition** submenu which lists all the files that are found in the **Hardware definition library folder** as specified in **Preferences**.
-The default location of this folder is "Documents\Zynewave Podium\Library\Hardware Definitions".
-Podium will search this folder during startup.
+The dialog is opened with the **Import Hardware Definition...** command in the **Device** menu on the project page.

 Device definition files contain a set of device objects that have been customized for a particular device.
 This includes mappings, presets and parameters.
 If you chose to build the default folders the first time you ran Podium, there will be a set of generic device definition files in the hardware definitions folder.

 The available definition files in the Podium library are limited, but Podium also supports Cubase patch script files (the version that uses the .txt extension).
-If you copy your patch script files to the hardware folder then these will show up in the **Import Hardware Definition** submenu the next time you start Podium.

-If you select a hardware definition from the submenu, Podium will display the **Import Hardware Definition** dialog.
-Here you specify how your device is connected to your MIDI and audio interfaces.
+The **Import Hardware Definition** dialog is used to specify how your device is connected to your MIDI and audio interfaces.
 If you have more than one MIDI input or more than one MIDI output interface enabled, you should select the interface that the device is connected to.
 Otherwise leave it at the [](#text.option.usedefaultfromfile)**\<Use default setting from file>** setting.
 You should also leave it at the default setting if you are importing a device that uses virtual MIDI ports such as the Yamaha SW1000XG.
 Finally select the first channel in the audio interface connections.
 This will typically be the first channel in a stereo pair.
 If you don't have either input or output connected to your audio interface, then leave the setting at [](#text.option.notconnected)**\<Not connected>**.
 Clicking **OK** will import the device definition and adjust the imported mappings to your interface selections.

 ## <a name="toc.inspectorpage"></a>2.7.
 Inspector Page